Knowledge is power, but it could become a burden if your company’s valuable information is scattered across emails, Word docs, and Google Drive.

 - No downloadable or on-premise version

-- Dark user interface option not available.
+- Dark user interface option is not available.

 Pricing:

 Forever Free plan with all the premium features for up to 25 articles.
-Paid plan starts at $49/author/month.
+Paid plan starts at $49/author/month

 2. Guru – Best for Connecting Company’s Collective Knowledge